UniversalDependencies/docs/_it/feat/NumType.md

 ### <a name="Gen">`Gen`</a>: generic numeral, i.e. a numeral that is neither of the above

+Currently not attested and also deprecated by v2 guidelines.

 #### Examples

 Used for time expressions such as: